Glencore shipping arm charters VLCC to ship Asian gasoil

 Neither company would comment on the matter.

-VLCCs typically ship crude oil and fuel oil but newly built ships sometimes carry cleaner oil products like gasoil in their maiden voyages out of Asia before doing a return trip with crude oil to offset shipping costs, shipbrokers said.
+VLCCs typically carry crude oil and fuel oil but newly built ships sometimes load cleaner oil products like gasoil in their maiden voyages out of Asia before doing a return trip with crude oil to offset shipping costs, shipbrokers said.

-Separately, Koch Supply and Trading is expected to lease the 320,000 DWT VLCC Eco Seas on a time charter of about three months, although it was not immediately clear if it will load gasoil or crude initially.
+Separately, Koch Supply and Trading [KCHING.UL] has leased the 320,000 DWT VLCC Eco Seas on a time charter of about three months, and will likely load gasoil, shipbrokers said.

-The newly built vessel, owned by privately held Norwegian group Awilhelmsen, is currently at South Korea's Okpo port doing sea trials, according to Eikon data.
+The newly built vessel, owned by privately held Norwegian group Awilhelmsen, moved out of South Korea's Okpo port on Thursday after doing sea trials and is on its way to Yeosu port, according to Eikon data.

 Koch did not respond to an e-mail for comment, and like Glencore does not typically comment on trading matters.